 Possibly the most important factor to consider when taking out a personal loan is the terms that will come along with the loan.
 The minimum and maximum amount you are able to borrow, how long contracts are for, does the company do a soft or hard credit pull, APR, and interest rates are vital components and should weigh heavily in your decision-making process.
 As such, this section should play a significant part in your considerations towards the best personal loan company for you.

-SoFi offers excellent terms, some of the best in the market in fact.
-Delivering an APR range of 5.99% to 18.28% (with AutoPay), borrowers can get loans and pay them back for considerably less than anywhere else.
+SoFi offers excellent terms, some of the top in the market in fact.
+Delivering an APR range of 5.99% - 25.05% (with AutoPay), borrowers can get loans and pay them back for considerably less than anywhere else.
 That’s significantly lower than most other lenders who go upwards of 35% and leagues below what traditional banks are charging.
 The loan range is also considerably higher than many lenders, with a minimum loan of $5,000 and a maximum of $100,000.
 So, entrepreneurs looking to launch a new startup or invest in another business venture can do so without feeling inhibited by their loan amounts.
 Additionally, SoFi lets members pay off debt over 2-7 year contracts for more flexibility and easier payment plans.